Acoustic Guitar Buyer's Guide

 If you decide to buy an FG800 (or any guitar, really - you should always do this), I’d recommend you take a look and inspecting it all around when you first take it out of the box.

 If you notice anything strange like a crack or if something just doesn’t look right, you’ll easily be able to get a new one shipped.
 Nobody I personally know has had any issues, but it’s just something to be aware of.

 The FG800 has a solid Sitka Spruce Top, which is a preferred material for acoustic guitars due to its elasticity and strength.
 Using sitka in a guitar top allows the instrument generate a very broad dynamic range, making it suitable for a lot of different playstyles like fingerpicking, flatpicking, or aggressive strumming.
 It also gives it a nice mellow root tone.

 This wood is typically a white, pinkish, or light brown color, and can endure quite a bit of abuse and rougher handling.
-If you want some more details on Sitka Spruce, take a look at this luthier website (there are pictures of the different grades of wood, which depends on how many grains and defects there are ).
+If you want some more details on Sitka Spruce, take a look at this wiki article (there are pictures of the different grades of wood, which depends on how many grains and defects there are ).